liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

     `PortletResponse.addProperty(String,String)`.
 It is only valid to call this method during the HEADER_PHASE and RESOURCE_PHASE of the portlet lifecycle. <sup>[[6.149](tck-tests.md#6.149)]</sup>.

+- `getResponseBufferSize()`:

+    The FacesBridge must follow the requirements in the JSF 2.2 JavaDoc.
+However, rather than call `HttpServletResponse.getBufferSize()` the FacesBridge must call `MimeResponse.getBufferSize()`.
+It is only valid to call this method during the HEADER_PHASE, RENDER_PHASE, and RESOURCE_PHASE of the portlet lifecycle.
+This method is not testable in a vendor-neutral way since the portlet container implementation has the liberty of making the final decision regarding the size of the buffer, or whether buffering is used at all.

 ## <a name="6.2"></a>6.2 ViewHandler

 The Faces `ViewHandler` is the pluggability mechanism that allows implementations to extend the JavaServer Faces